ElixirForGirls/ElixirForGirls/docs.md

 permalink: /docs/
 ---

+## About ElixirGirls
+<a href="https://elixirgirls.com/">ElixirGirls</a> is an open initiative founded by [Cath Jones](https://twitter.com/CathJones0) aimed _"to make technology
+more approachable by creating a fun and friendly environment for people to come together and learn about Elixir, Phoenix and Functional Programming."_

+**ElixirGirls Stockholm 2019** is sponsored by [Derivco Sports](https://es.linkedin.com/company/derivco-sports) and is planned to happend in 2019 in Stockholm.

 ## About this fork

-ElixirBrige for Girls is a fork of the original <a href="http://elixirbridge.org/">Elixir Bridge</a> initiative.
-We decided to fork this beautiful initiative in order to make the appropriate adjustements needed for running the <a href="#">Elixir Girls Stockholm 2019</a> event.
-We noticed the excelent material from the original initiative so we decided to not reinvent the wheel, but at the same time we wanted to move faster and a fork allowed us to do so.
-Still, we are willing to merge it as part of the main ElixirBridge initiative, maybe as a subdivision.
+**ElixirGirls Stockholm** website is a fork of the original <a href="http://elixirbridge.org/">Elixir Bridge</a> initiative.
+We decided to fork the documentation repo from that beautiful initiative in order to not reinvent the wheel and move faster while doing the appropriate adjustements needed for running the <a href="#">Elixir Girls Stockholm 2019</a> event.
+We hope that part of the improvements made on this fork can be included in the original ElixirBridge repository.

-## Original introduction
+## About ElixirBridge

 ElixirBridge is an all-volunteer organization that provides resources and teaches free programming workshops in the [Elixir](http://elixir-lang.org/) programming language.
 As program of [Bridge Foundry](http://bridgefoundry.org/), every activity is designed as an outreach to people who are underrepresented in tech.